 1. Are all of the courses in the RN-BSN program on-line?

-Yes, all required courses are on-line with exception of one elective course that has two on-campus labs.
+Yes, all required courses are on-line.
 This course is being converted to a fully on-line course and we hope it will be available by summer 2017.

 2. Why must I complete the Program Orientation before starting my first class?